 Oxycodone is a powerful prescription medication used to treat pain.
 It is also one of the most abused drugs in America.
-At 2nd Chance Treatment Center, you have access to a team of highly skilled medical specialists at locations in Phoenix, Glendale, and Gilbert, Arizona, who can help you find a path out of oxycodone addiction and toward a healthier and more stable life.
+At 2nd Chance Treatment Center, you have access to a team of highly skilled medical specialists at locations in Phoenix, Glendale, Surprise, and Gilbert, Arizona, who can help you find a path out of oxycodone addiction and toward a healthier and more stable life.
 Reach out today to schedule a personalized consultation.
 You can book your visit online or over the phone.

 Oxycodone is the active ingredient in a number of prescription medications, including OxyContinⓇ, PercocetⓇ, and RoxicodoneⓇ.
 These drugs are heavy-duty painkillers usually prescribed to treat serious medical conditions like cancer, postsurgical pain, and severe arthritis, or to manage pain after a traumatic injury.

 Oxycodone is manufactured by making modifications to an organic chemical called thebaine, which is present in opium.
 That classifies oxycodone as an opioid, which simply means a partially synthetic opiate.